lanceman2/Quickstream_dev/README.md

 link with C and C++ code.  quickstream is for building flow stream graphs that process data in filter module stages.

-If you are building quickstream from source, you may choose how to build it using different build systems, quickbuild, GNU autotools, and CMake.
-You cannot build it using quickbuild and GNU autotools in the source directory are the same time.

-## Building and Installing for the Impatient using quickbuild

-  *make*

-  *make install PREFIX=/usr/local/PLACE_TO_INSTALL*

-This works, but it's just not standard.

 ## Building and Installing with GNU Autotools

 quickstream can be built and installed using a GNU Autotools software build system.

 If you got the source from a repository run

     *./bootstrap*